Prajwalpt/WebTech/README.md

-A Amazon.com homepage clone by </br>
+An Amazon.com homepage clone by </br>
 Author: Prajwal Thombre